AAR - Pt. 2

 Tank 212 returns fire, hitting the immobilized M4 in the hull below the turret blowing it apart in spectacular fashion.
 Gullmann then orders his tanks down the road back toward the crossroad.

-Middlebrook, after checking his map, orders his tanks south around a small hill where he then plans to make a push east.
+Middlebrook, having consulted his map for an alternate route, orders his tanks south around a small hill where he then plans to make a push east.

 Middlebrook's platoon of M4's skirts a low hill and the table-edge motoring southeast toward the crossroad.